All Episodes

 We don't always agree, but we get along very well.

-Well, that's really critical.
+Well, no, that's really critical.

-I mean, generally, you get the larger group of people together, and then you're going to get politics within the group, and you're going to get a lot of disagreements and anger and people upset with each other and that sort of thing.
+I mean, generally you get the larger group of people together, and then you're going to get politics within the group, and you're going to get a lot of disagreements and anger and people upset with each other and that sort of thing.

-So, quite good that you hold it to five.
+So probably good that you hold it to five.

-We work very well together.
+Yes, and we work very well together.

 There's a real trust level that's among the five, and I think that trust is a very important element.